-According to Portland State University, “Intermodal freight transport is a system for transporting goods, particularly over longer distances and across international borders, which uses a combination of two or more individual modes, such as road haulage and rail freight, or road haulage and inland waterway barge, to achieve the most economic, efficient and environmentally-friendly delivery offloads to their destination.”
+According to Portland State University, “Intermodal freight transport is a system for transporting goods, particularly over longer distances and across international borders, which uses a combination of two or more individual modes, such as road haulage and rail freight, or road haulage and inland waterway barge, to achieve the most economical, efficient and environmentally-friendly delivery offloads to their destination.”
 In simple terms, intermodal freight is the transportation of freight using multiple modes.

 Freight Loads Lifestyle presents an example of the process: